pegasystems/docker-pega-web-ready/README.md

 Pega Docker Image
 ===========

 Pega Platform is a distributed web application for customer engagement, customer service, and digital process automation.
 A Pega deployment consists of a number of containers connecting to a Database and any other required backing services.
 The Pega database contains business rule logic that must be preloaded with an installer for the containers to successfully start.
-For more information and instructions on how to get started with a container based deployment of Pega, see [Pega's Cloud Choice documentation](https://community.pega.com/knowledgebase/articles/cloud-choice).
+For more information and instructions on how to get started with a container based deployment of Pega, see [Pega's Cloud Choice documentation](https://docs.pega.com/bundle/platform/page/platform/deployment/client-managed-cloud/containerized-deployments-kubernetes.html).

 [![Docker Image Build](https://github.com/pegasystems/docker-pega-web-ready/actions/workflows/docker-build.yml/badge.svg?branch=master)](https://github.com/pegasystems/docker-pega-web-ready/actions/workflows/docker-build.yml) [![Docker Image](https://img.shields.io/docker/pulls/pegasystems/pega)][pegasystems/pega]

 # Using this image

-This *ready* Docker image extends a customized Tomcat base image `pegasystems/tomcat:9-jdk11` and contains required components that allow you to run a Pega Platform on your deployment nodes.
+The [pegasystems/pega-ready](https://hub.docker.com/r/pegasystems/pega-ready) Docker image extends a customized Tomcat base image with either JDK11 or JDK17 and contains required components that allow you to run a Pega Platform on your deployment nodes.
 It does not include Pega Platform rules.
 This image is web-ready for clients to build a final image that includes the Pega .war file of your choice.

-Pega offers an alterative, full image which *includes* the .war file - for details, see [pegasystems/pega on DockerHub][pegasystems/pega].
+Pega offers an alterative, full image which *includes* the .war file - for details, see [pegasystems/pega on DockerHub][pegasystems/pega] and [Pega-provided Docker images](https://docs.pega.com/bundle/platform/page/platform/deployment/client-managed-cloud/pega-docker-images-manage.html).
 Docker images provided by Pegasystems are validated and supported by [Pega Support](https://community.pega.com/support).

 ## Image customizations

-If you do not want to use the Pega-provided Docker image, you can copy this repository and build your own image based on your preferred base image such as one enforced by a corporate standard.
+If you do not want to use the Pega-provided Docker image because, for example, you need a customized base image with your preferred OS and JDK enforced by a corporate standard, you can copy this repository and build your own pega-web-ready image based on your preferred base image.
 When making customizations for your environment, check the [Pega Platform Support Guide Resources](https://community.pega.com/knowledgebase/articles/pega-platform-support-guide-resources) to verify that those changes are supported by your Pega Platform version.

-If you choose to build your own image, Pega will continue to offer support for Pega Platform, but problems that arise from your custom image are not the responsibility of Pegasystems.
+**Important:** If you choose to build your own image, Pega will continue to offer support for Pega Platform, but problems that arise from your custom image are not the responsibility of Pegasystems.

+To build a custom pega-web-ready image using your preferred OS and JDK, perform the following actions:

+1. Ensure that the base image you selected has $CATALINA_HOME set to the correct Tomcat location.

+2. Create a Dockerfile for your custom pega-web-ready image using your base image and the open-source pega-web-ready Dockerfile code.

+For more information, see [pegasystems/docker-pega-web-ready/Dockerfile](Dockerfile).

+**Note:** You can add any extra environment variables needed in the Dockerfile as per your use-case.

+3. Use the following command to build the custom pega-web-ready image using the base image as an argument.

+     ```bash
+        $ docker build --build-arg BASE_TOMCAT_IMAGE=<BASE_IMAGE> -t <IMAGE_NAME> .
+     ```

+The system then builds your custom pega-web-ready Docker image.

 ## User access and control considerations for this image